 Race Day Instructions

-Please remember to bring your swim cap and timing chip on event morning (there is a $40 fee for lost timing chips).
+Package pickup is the morning of the swim from 6:00am-6:45am at Swim Bay where you'll pick up both your swim cap and timing chip.
 Remember that your swim cap is numbered and your timing chip is matched to your cap, so please do not exchange them with anyone else.
 Don’t forget your goggles and your wetsuit either!
-Any extra gear, such as dry clothes/shoes can be left in your event package bag, with the included luggage tag attached to the outside and dropped off at the Gear Corral inside the community centre.
+Any extra gear, such as dry clothes/shoes, can be dropped off at the Gear Corral and we'll watch over it until you finish your swim.
 For 3.1 km swimmers, you cannot take anything on the ferry other than what you need to swim!

-For the 7km race, you and your support boat must be at the start in swim bay no later than 6:45am.
-If your support boat is late (or does not show) you will not be able to swim.
+You and your support boat must be at the start in swim bay no later than 6:45am.
+If your support boat is late (or does not show) you cannot swim.

 Listen carefully to the instructions provided to you at the start line or on the ferry on the morning of the swim.